TanStack/table/docs/api/features/pagination.md

 previousPage: () => void
 ```

-Increments the page index by one, if possible.
+Decrements the page index by one, if possible.

 ### `nextPage`